raplin/OpenNX4/README.md

 ----
 This is yet to be written.
 Quick hint;
+* connect your:
-* connect your 3v3 UART TX via a 100ohm resistor to Pin 8 on the input (male) connector, RX to Pin 5, and GND to (whatever the gnd is, see hackaday page).
+    * 3v3 UART TX via a 100ohm resistor to Pin 4 on the input (male) connector,
+    * UART RX (data from tile) to Pin 5
+    * GND to (whatever the gnd is, see hackaday page).
 * power up the tile
 * see !Precompiled_Binaries\V0.1
 * load the "test_pattern_boot.svf" bitstream.
 This should make wild stripy colors appear.